 The best white noise app: MyNoise

-Do you notice that you sleep better when the rain falls steadily outside or the wind blows gently through the trees?
+Do you notice that you sleep better when it rains or the wind blows gently through the trees?
 That's what researchers call pink noise, a combination of sounds that contain all of the frequencies that people can hear, with volume decreasing in high frequencies.
-This kind of pink noise "has significant effect on reducing brain wave complexity and inducing more stable sleep time to improve sleep quality of individuals," according to the Journal of Theoretical Biology study.
+This type of pink noise "has significant effect on reducing brain wave complexity and inducing more stable sleep time to improve sleep quality of individuals," according to the Journal of Theoretical Biology study.
 In comparison, white noise keeps the volume consistent across all frequencies and most people don't find it as restful.

-MyNoise gives you control over the volume of different frequencies of the sleep sounds in the app so you can get the sound just right.
-And it doesn't just apply to white noise generator, it also works other sounds like "Rain Noise," "Unreal Ocean," or the "Binaural Beat Machine."
-You can tweak the sound wave to get just the right kind of noise.
-Plus, you can mix sounds together for even more customization.
-The app is free and comes with some free sounds, including a "White Noise & Co." (the white noise sound), "Rain Noise," and "Binaural Beat Machine."
-Additional sounds are $0.99 each or you can access the whole library more than 150 sounds for $9.99.
+MyNoise is my favorite white noise app because it gives you control over the volume of different frequencies of the sleep sounds so you can get the sound just right.
+And it doesn't just apply to the white noise generator.
+You can also tweak other sounds like "Rain Noise," "Unreal Ocean," and the "Binaural Beat Machine" to get just the right kind of noise.
+Plus, you can mix sounds together, adjusting the frequencies and overall volume, for even more customization.
+The app is free and comes with 20 free sounds, including a "White Noise & Co." (the white noise sound), "Rain Noise," and "Binaural Beat Machine."
+Additional sounds are $0.99 each or you can access the whole library of more than 250 sounds for $19.99.

-The best white noise app to record your own sound: White Noise
+If you want to record your own sounds: White Noise

 The White Noise app not only has white noise, but it also has pink noise, brown noise (low-frequency sound masking) and many more soothing sounds.
 Plus, it gives you great flexibility for painting your own soundscape, mixing up to five sounds at once.
 Among the 40 sounds are an oscillating fan, cat purring, crickets chirping, water flowing and many more.
-If that's not enough, you get a recorder and generator to create your own sounds.
+If that's not enough, you can use the built-in recorder to create your own sounds.
+If you want to create a truly custom sound that includes your own recordings, White Noise is the app for you.
 White Noise also lets you set an alarm, so you can wake gradually, and a sleep timer to turn off the sound.

-Price: $0.99 on App Store and Google Play
+Purchase White Noise on the App Store and White Noise on Google Play for $0.99

-Price: Free on App Store or free on Google Play (we highly recommend the $1.99 upgrade)
+Download Sleep Aid Fan from the Apple App Store or get the Sleep Aid Fan app on Google Play for free (we highly recommend the $1.99 upgrade)

 [woman sleeping image via Shutterstock]